Alan Morgan (footballer, born 1973): Aberystwyth Town

 Morgan was appointed as manager of his home town team Aberystwyth Town in November 2009, succeeding Brian Coyne.
 Morgan was joined by his former Tranmere and Wales under-21 teammate Christian Edwards, who had served as caretaker manager of the club during the vacancy, as his assistant manager.
 In his first season, Morgan took Aberystwyth to a fourth-placed finish.

 He left the club in February 2012 by mutual consent after a disappointing season.

 Llandudno

 In November 2012, Morgan was appointed manager of Llandudno.
 Following his appointment he was named Cymru Alliance Manager of the Month.
 Morgan lead Llandudno to promotion to the Welsh Premier League for the first time in the club's existence after winning the 2014–15 Cymru Alliance.
 He parted company with the club on 23 October 2017 after five years in charge.

 Colwyn Bay

 In November 2017 Morgan was appointed manager of Colwyn Bay.

 Marine

 In September 2018 Morgan was appointed assistant manager of Marine.

+Southport

+In May 2024, Morgan joined National League North side Southport as first-team coach.
+In March 2025, he departed the club alongside manager Jim Bentley.

+Bootle

+On 19 March 2025, Morgan was appointed manager of Northern Premier League Division One West side Bootle.